SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 > Only flows within the default environment can be executed manually from a SharePoint list.

 ### When a file is classified by a content understanding model
-Triggers the flow when a SharePoint Syntex content understanding model classifies a file, shown in the classification date property of the file.
+Triggers the flow when a Microsoft Syntex content understanding model classifies a file, shown in the classification date property of the file.

-For more info about when SharePoint Syntex and how it classifies files see: [Introduction to Microsoft SharePoint Syntex](/microsoft-365/contentunderstanding)
+For more info about when Microsoft Syntex and how it classifies files see: [Introduction to Microsoft Microsoft Syntex](/microsoft-365/contentunderstanding)

 ### When a file is created (properties only)